The top places to see animals up close in Champaign-Urbana and surrounding communities

 Where to go in the Champaign-Urbana area to find family friendly animal experiences

 Whether they’re furry or feathered, scaly or slimy, animals are beloved by kids both small and big.
 Looking at — and maybe even feeding — some new animal friends makes for a great family outing.
-There are a number of places where Champaign-Urbana families can get close to animals and we round them all up right here for you.
+There are numerous places where Champaign-Urbana families can get close to animals and we round them all up right here.

-Here are some of the top places in the Champaign-Urbana area that will give you and your child the opportunity to see a variety of creatures and critters up close and in person.
+Here are some of the top places in the Champaign-Urbana area that will give you the opportunity to see a variety of creatures and critters up close.

 Open Memorial Day through early August, this “farm” includes a variety of animals for kids to see and some they can touch.
-Cows, horses, sheep, pigs, chickens, llamas, donkeys, miniature horses, peacocks, rabbits, turtles, goats and turkeys are all featured at the farm.
+Cows, sheep, pigs, chickens, llamas, donkeys, peacocks, rabbits, turtles, goats and turkeys are all featured at the farm.
 There’s also a nice koi pond to watch the fish swim.
 It’s a great way to spend the afternoon with little ones and a sweet family summer tradition.
+Bring closed-toe shoes and arrived between 3 and 5 p.m. for the petting zoo area.
 FREE.

-It’s goats galore at Prairie Fruits Farm in Champaign (as well as a few chickens too.)
-Your kids will love the adorable four-legged kids at this working goat farm that’s known for its delicious goat cheese products, U-pick apple and peach orchards (late summer, depending on growing conditions), and farm to table dinners.
-Hours vary by the season, so check their website.
+It’s goats galore at Prairie Fruits Farm in Champaign, as well as a few chickens.
+Your kids will love the adorable four-legged kids at this working goat farm that’s known for its delicious goat cheese products, wines and other drinks and occasional farm-to-table dinners.
+Special events will give you the best chance to get up close to the animals, like Dote on the Does in the spring (pictured below) or Goaty Halloween, where goats in costume will roam around.
+Hours vary by the season, so check the website.
 FREE.
 (Special events may have a cost or suggested donation.)

 The different types of snakes, box turtles and Eastern Screech Owls at this nature center are used to getting visitors as many people stop in during a typical year.
 FREE.